 The only thing missing is integration with electronic signing software, such as SignNow, DocuSign, or PandaDoc.
-This leaves users no choice but to mail a purchase agreement through traditional mail (likely more difficult) since they can’t use electronic signing software to do it.
+This leaves users no choice but to mail a purchase agreement through traditional mail (likely more difficult) since they can’t use electronic signing software.

 For a more thorough exploration of Pebble’s Property section, please refer to the accompanying video (found at the top of the page).

 5. Document Templates

 I feel that the way Pebble manages document templates is one of its stronger features.

 Under the templates section, Pebble users can select, upload, and customize document templates.
 It contains a variety of templates, ranging from direct mail pieces to purchase agreements, deeds, and more.

 Plus, Pebble provides a functional purchase contract to all users at no extra cost.
 This is a big deal—many beginning real estate investors struggle to find a purchase agreement template suitable for their business.